Tag Archives: Otto

 And I’m not just talking about some of the livelier parts of the planet where cutting off female body parts for minor infractions is de rigeur.
 It’s everywhere.

 Attractive?
 Can’t be clever.
-Attractive but rejects male?
+Attractive and rejects male?
 Lesbian.
 Have a strong sex drive?
 Nympho.
 Weak sex drive?
 Frigid.
 More intelligent than him?
 Gobby bitch.
 Want kids?
 Unambitious.
 Don’t want kids?
 Selfish.
 Single?
 Aww.
 Swear like a bloke?
 Common.
 Ambitious?
 Masculine.
 Emotionally intelligent?
 On her period.
 Eloquent?
 Yap yap yap.
 Protest against ANY of this?
 Screeching man-hater.

 Are female reproductive organs really that threatening..?

 Take something as simple as bras – just hear me out… If you have a push-up, you’re a gender traitor, but if you prefer a sports bra you’ve let yourself go.
-Breasts are continually scrutinised and spoken at, while their owners have to endure comments like “Huh is it cold out?”, but wearing a padded bra to avoid this is a false promise.
+Breasts are continually scrutinised and spoken at, while their owners have to endure comments like “Huh is it cold out?”, but wearing a padded bra to avoid this is apparently classed as a false promise.

 Frook, you people haven’t evolved much have you.
 No wonder I’m the only female on here.
 And so many females just submit and add to this pile of gorp.
 Getting the competition for the alpha male out the way I guess… “Pick me, pick me, I’ll be your dog!”